1997 Asian financial crisis: Indonesia

-Additionally, the Indonesian motorcycle Grand Prix, which was held at Sentul, was dropped from the 1998 Superbike and MotoGP calendar.
-It did not return to the calendar until 2022 when the grand prix was held on Mandalika International Street Circuit.
-World Rally Championship also dropped the Rally Indonesia from their 1998 calendar.

 South Korea

 The banking sector was burdened with non-performing loans as its large corporations were funding aggressive expansions.
 During that time, there was a haste to build great conglomerates to compete on the world stage.
 Many businesses ultimately failed to ensure returns and profitability.
 The chaebol, South Korean conglomerates, simply absorbed more and more capital investment.
 Eventually, excess debt led to major failures and takeovers.